return42/sphkerneldoc/linux_src_doc/fs/ubifs/debug_c.rst

 Description
 -----------

-This is a helper function for '\ :c:func:`check_leaf`\ ' which adds information about inode \ ``ino``\  to the RB-tree of inodes.
+This is a helper function for 'check_leaf()' which adds information about inode \ ``ino``\  to the RB-tree of inodes.
 Returns inode information pointer in case of success and a negative error code in case of failure.